 having a field, sold it, and brought the money and laid it at the apostles’ feet.Acts 4:32-37

 This is extreme language.
-Look at the emphatic all-inclusive terms; “not one”, “aught”, “all things”, “as many as”, “any one”.
-The writer says “not one” claimed that what he possessed was his, no one lacked, everyone that had houses or lands sold them, any one that had a need received something in the distribution.
-Now it does say “houses”, and “lands” so it is acceptable that people didn’t sell their only house or land.
+Look at the emphatic all-inclusive terms; “not one,” “aught,” “all things,” “as many as, “and “anyone.”
+The writer says “not one” claimed that what he possessed was his, no one lacked, everyone with houses or lands sold them, and anyone with a need received something in the distribution.
+Now it does say “houses”, and “lands” so it is acceptable that people didn’t sell their only house or land.
 But still, what generosity, what sharing!

 “we who valued above all things the acquisition of wealth and possessions, now bring what we have into a common stock, and communicate to every one in need;”i

-This looks like it shows that the practice of communal sharing certainly continued through the time of Justin Martyr who lived a century or so after the Book of Acts.
-And it shows that it was not the norm to live communally and share freely, but rather to acquire wealth and keep it just like people do today and have done from the beginning.
+This shows that the practice of communal sharing certainly continued through the time of Justin Martyr, who lived a century or so after the Book of Acts.
+It shows that it was not the norm in the secular world around them to live communally and share freely, but rather to acquire wealth and keep it just like people do today and have done from the beginning.

-Other examples include The Epistle of Barnabas, probably written early second century, which has guidance to live this life of sharing:
+Other examples include The Epistle of Barnabas, probably written in the early second century, which has guidance to live this life of sharing:

 “Thou shalt communicate in all things with thy neighbour; thou shalt not call things thine own; for if ye are partakers in common of things which are incorruptible, how much more [should you be] of those things which are corruptible!”ii

 The clear guidance here is that the spiritual realities of life in Christ are far greater than the trappings of life.
 People clearly had houses, clothes, possibly transportation animals or vehicles, and other things.
-Now while these were highly sought after by the unbelieving population, they still were needed by the Christians, but their prority was different.
+Now, while these were highly sought after by the unbelieving population, they still were needed by the Christians, but their priority was different.
 Fellowship in Christ was most important.

 Tertullian, writing probably around the beginning of the third century, had this to say: